 International Travelers to Colorado

 If you plan to travel to Colorado from outside the U.S., you need ample information on the travel documents required and how to apply for your visa.
-ESTA Application is quite different from other acceptable visas in the U.S.
+Most foreign citizens need to have a valid visa in order to visit the United States.
+There are several types of visas with most tourists coming under the Tourist Visa.

-Countries that enjoy the Visa Waiver Program (VWP) include Australia, Spain, Norway, Belgium, Italy, New Zealand, the U.K., Japan and more.
+Countries that enjoy the Visa Waiver Program (VWP) include Australia, Spain, Norway, Belgium, Italy, New Zealand, the U.K., Switzerland, Japan and many more.
 You can get a full list of these countries here.

 Transportation in Colorado

-Most folks arrive via Denver International Airport (DIA).
+Most folks arrive via Denver International Airport (DEN).
 The Denver Airport Train can get you to Denver Union without any hitches.
 For $9 you can get 24 hour access on any of the train and buses within the city, including the airport train.
-You can also take Uber or Lyft, from DIA or Union Station, cheaper than taxis, which are also available.
+You can also take Uber or Lyft, from D.I.A. or Union Station, cheaper than taxis, which are also available.

 In the Mile High City, moving on foot, bus and by train is easy to do.
 The Regional Transportation District (RTD) operates light rail and bus systems that allow Denver visitors to observe the neighborhoods without paying for car rentals or parking.